Neelp20/to_do_list/README.md

     * Google Sheet - This was used as data storage in order to store the list of tasks.
     * Gspread - This was used to access and update data in spreadsheet.
     * Colorama - Colorama was used to add colored text and styling to terminal output.
+    * Clidoo.com - this was used to screen record the Gif for the readme.
+It was originally an MP4 and veed.io was used to convert to GIF format.

     ## Testing